banikur/face-recognition-app/README.md

 # Face Recognition Based Skincare Recommendation App

-A Next.js application that provides personalized skincare product recommendations based on facial analysis using heuristic skin condition detection.
+A Next.js application that provides personalized skincare product recommendations based on facial analysis using **CNN-based face recognition and detection** for skin analysis, with **rule-based product recommendation** system.

 ## Features